NullArray/SysEnum/README.md

 # SysEnum
 Simple Bash script to retrieve basic system information including but not limited to; current user, IP Configuration, ARP table and running processes.
+Will be expanded on with additional functionality in the future.

 # Usage
 The script takes two arguments.